L-lawliet07/NanoSync/README.md

 # NanoSync

-NanoSync priority-based data sharing java application which lets us share data between multiple nodes simultaneously using NanoHttpd.
+NanoSync is a priority-based data sharing java application which lets us share data between multiple nodes simultaneously using NanoHttpd.
 Priorities are based on the type of file.

 ## NanoHttp
 NanoHttpd is an open-source, small-footprint web server that is suitable for embedding in applications, written in the Java programming language.
 The source code consists of a single .java file.
-It can be used as a library component in developing other software (such as measurement,[1] science,[2] and database[3] applications) or as a standalone ad-hoc style HTTP daemon for serving files. [source:wiki]
+It can be used as a library component in developing other software (such as measurement, science and database applications) or as a standalone ad-hoc style HTTP daemon for serving files. [source:wiki]

 #### Why Nanohttp?